Have you heard about our COVID-19 pop-up clinics?

 Tooradin Caravan Park (25 July 2023)

 EACH’s Community Connectors program delivered a pop-up event for residents at Tooradin Caravan Park, including legal services, outreach, mental health services, BBQ and second-hand clothes.
-The Clove Family Medical Centre provided COVID-19 vaccinations.
+The Cove Family Medical Centre provided COVID-19 vaccinations.

 The Emergency Management team from the City of Greater Dandenong invited SEMPHN to provide COVID-19 vaccinations at the Snowfest event in Springvale.
-The COVID Family Medical Centre provided COVID vaccinations.
+The Cove Family Medical Centre provided COVID vaccinations.

 We would like to express our gratitude to our outstanding providers for delivering this crucial service to vulnerable communities.
 Your dedication and contributions to community healthcare are remarkable.